LumKitty/LIVnyan/README-OAT.md

   * [Advanced Mask](https://obsproject.com/forum/resources/advanced-masks.1856/) plugin
 * OnAirTap
   * Understanding of how to mod your chosen game (BepInEx or BSIPA)
+  * Your game uses the LIV 1.5 SDK (If LIV_Bridge.dll is present it should work.
+If it has LIV_Native.dll or no LIV dlls then your game will not work)
 * General
   * A sufficiently powerful PC
   * Understanding of OBS filters